-1. Lower Costs
+1. Lower costs

 2. Similar to employer health insurance

-3. One system versus several
+3. One plan instead of several

-4. (Potentially) more coordinated care
+4. More coordinated care

-5. Additional benefits (not covered by Original Medicare
+5. Additional benefits (not covered by original Medicare)

-There are four key disadvantages of choosing a Medicare Advantage plan (versus Original Medicare)
+There are four key disadvantages of choosing a Medicare Advantage plan versus original Medicare:

 1. Getting coverage for procedures can be more complicated

-Medicare Advantage plans are not for everyone.
-Because managed care plans aim to keep healthcare costs within budget, they try to prevent overuse through various means—such as “prior authorization” for surgery, home health care, hospital stays and medical equipment.
-Doctors will need to provide additional proof of services required before the plan will pay.
+Since managed care plans aim to keep health care costs within budget, they try to prevent overuse through various means—such as “prior authorization” requirements for surgery, home health care, hospital stays, and medical equipment.
+Doctors often must provide additional proof of necessity for a service before the plan will pay.

-2. Billed before you receive treatment
+2. Billing before you receive treatment

-3. Less freedom in choosing healthcare providers
+3. Less freedom in choosing health care providers

 4. Less compatible with other forms of retiree coverage